wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

     .. include:: ../../_templates/installations/elastic/common/enable_kibana.rst

+    The first Kibana start may take a few minutes.
 In order to establish HTTPS communication between the browser and Kibana, go to the browser's settings and import the ``ca.crt`` extracted from the .zip file.

     .. note:: The Kibana service listens on the default port 5601.
+The browser address will be: ``https://<kibana_ip>:5601`` replacing <kibana_ip> by the Kibana server IP.